cms-eb-upgrade/PileUpWaveForms/README.md

 ## Complete orbits

-One generage stream of samples during several LHC orbits.
+One can generate a stream of samples during several LHC orbits.
-For example, to generage 160 MHz samples for 500 GeV signal pulses, on top of PU=200, in one channel ieta=85, iphi=1, during 2 orbits,
+For example, to generate 160 MHz samples for 500 GeV signal pulses, on top of PU=200, in one channel ieta=85, iphi=1, during 2 orbits,